Pope's peace prayer for Ukraine recalls ancient prophesy

+To hammer home its universal nature, the Vatican translated the text of the prayer into three dozen languages.
+Retired Pope Benedict XVI was participating and an envoy of Francis was celebrating a simultaneous service at the Fatima shrine itself.

-The ritual is of deep spiritual importance to many Catholics and a source of fascination to many others.
+The ritual is of deep spiritual importance to many Catholics and a source of fascination to others.
 It deals with some of the more controversial aspects of the Catholic faith: purported visions of the Madonna, prophesies of hell, Soviet communism and the death of a pope, and whether the prophesies contained in the so-called “secrets of Fatima” have already been fulfilled or not.

-The Mass is Francis’ latest effort to rally prayers for an end to the war while keeping open options for dialogue with the Russian Orthodox Church and its influential leader, Patriarch Kirill.
-Francis has yet to publicly condemn Russia by name for its invasion, though his denunciations have grown increasingly strident and outraged in recent weeks.
+The service was Francis’ latest effort to rally prayers for an end to the war while keeping open options for dialogue with the Russian Orthodox Church and its influential leader, Patriarch Kirill.
+Francis has yet to publicly condemn Russia by name for its invasion, though his denunciations have grown increasingly outraged.

 The Fatima story dates to 1917, when according to tradition, Portuguese siblings Francisco and Jacinta Marto and their cousin Lucia said the Virgin Mary appeared to them six times and confided to them three secrets.
 The first two described an apocalyptic image of hell, foretold the end of World War I and the start of World War II, and the rise and fall of Soviet communism.
 The children were aged between 7 and 10 at the time.